MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authentication-entra-id.md

 > [!IMPORTANT]
 > To avoid path length limitations on Windows, we recommend cloning into a directory near the root of your drive.

-### Register the sample application(s) with your Microsoft Entra ID tenant
+### Register the sample applications with your Microsoft Entra ID tenant

-There is one project in this sample.
+There's one project in this sample.
 To register the app on the portal, you can:

 - either follow manual configuration steps below
 - or use PowerShell scripts that: